uyuni-project/sumaform/README_ADVANCED.md

 ### SMT

-You can configure SUSE Manager instances to download packages from an SMT server instead of SCC, in case a package mirror is not used:
+You can configure SUSE Manager instances to download packages from an SMT server instead of SCC, in case a `mirror` is not used:

 ```hcl
 module "suma3pg" {